julianpoemp/clusterfy/README.md

 </tr>
 </table>

-### initAsPrimary(shutdownOptions?: ClusterfyShutdownOptions)
+### async initAsPrimary(shutdownOptions?: ClusterfyShutdownOptions)

 Initializes the primary with Clusterfy.
 This method must be called on primary (see example).
 If you want to include graceful shutdown on process signals you need to add `shutdownOptions`.
+Resolves as soon as all workers are ready.

 ### async initAsWorker(shutdownOptions?: ClusterfyShutdownOptions)

 Initializes the worker with Clusterfy and waits for metadata from primary.
 This method must be called on worker (see example).
 Wait until this method returns.
 If you want to include graceful shutdown on process signals you need to add `shutdownOptions`.
+Resolves as soon as worker is ready.

 ### registerShutdownMethod(name: string, command: (signal: NodeJS.Signals) => Promise<void>)